Treat yourself to a weekend at one of these romantic castles

 MORE FROM SCOTLAND MAGAZINE

 The former playgrounds of some of the most powerful families in the country, not to mention some of history’s most prolific royals, are as unique as snowflakes.
-Why not explore the rabbit warrens of Scotland’s best castle hotels and rentals, and be privy to the grand imaginations of a king, laird or chieftain for the night?
+Why not explore the rabbit warrens of the best Scottish castles to stay in, and be privy to the grand imaginations of a king, laird or chieftain for the night?
 You can expect acres of secluded grounds to wander in – complete with lochs, rivers and woodland – where you’re more likely to bump into a knight in shining armour (well, just its suit) than anyone else.
 You may also spot astounding survivals from history, such as ancient monumental stones or score marks on stone from the ropes that lowered prisoners into their dungeon hell.

 At the foot of Ben Nevis and the head of its own, practically private loch, Inverlochy Castle has the winning formula when it comes to castle grounds.
 Queen Victoria agreed.
 When she visited during a trip to Balmoral in 1873 she wrote: “I never saw a lovelier or more romantic spot”.
 Indeed, the castle’s origins lie in a real-life, 19th-century love story.
 Since being bought from the Marquis of Huntley in 1840, Inverlochy was the holiday home of the Scarlett family.
 While stationed with his regiment in Canada, William F Scarlett met and married his American belle, Helen Magruder.
 Upon returning to England, Scarlett set about constructing a baronial castle within his inherited estate for his new wife.
 Completed in 1866, this was where the newlyweds lived, employing a large staff to maintain the 39,000-acre property.
 Its extravagant size and sensitive beginnings lend this castle a surreal air of importance.